padrinobook/padrinobook/chapters/creating_the_application.md

 ```

-This command crawls through your app looking for any existing routes and gives you a nice overview of the **URL (:controller, :explicit_url), REQUEST**, and **PATH**.

-### App Template With ERB
+### Application Template

 Although we are now able to put content (albeit static) on our site, it would be nice to have some sort of basic styling on our web page.
-First we need to generate a basic template for all pages we want to create.
-Lets create *app/views/layouts/application.erb*:
+First we need to generate a basic template for all pages we want to create:

 ```erb